Call Us Now:

 Pin 5 -> Right out

-Vintage manufacturers that commonly used this audio configuration include Amstrad, Bang & Olufsen, Classic, Marantz, Naim, Quad, Sanyo and many others.
+Vintage manufacturers that commonly used this audio configuration include Amstrad, Bang & Olufsen, Classic, Marantz, Naim, Quad, Sanyo, and many others.

-Midi cables use a 180º 5 pin DIN connector with a single locating lug in the body, but only uses three of the pins.
+Midi cables use a 180º 5-pin DIN connector with a single locating lug in the body, but only uses three of the pins.
 The cable should be screened with an overall Lap Screen.
-Pin 2 is connected to the Shield (also known as Screen or Earth) and the other pins are connected straight through:
+Pin 2 is connected to the Shield (also known as Screen or Earth), and the other pins are connected straight through:

-Our Moulded Midi leads and cables use this layout with all pins connected, so they can also be used for Audio and Musical applications.
+Our Moulded Midi leads and cables use this layout with all pins connected, so they can also be used for audio and musical applications.

-The connectors may have up to three rows of contacts, each with 16 or 32 columns, which allows for 16, 32, 48, 64 or 96 contacts on a 0.1 inch (2.54 mm) grid pitch.
+The connectors may have up to three rows of contacts, each with 16 or 32 columns, allowing for 16, 32, 48, 64 or 96 contacts on a 0.1 inch (2.54 mm) grid pitch.
 The female connectors have IDC contacts rather than solder contacts, which helps to prevent heat damage to backplane equipment during installation.

-A combination version of the connector (known as Type M) allows for a range of additional connections including RF, signal and power connections to be included in the same connector.
+A combination version of the connector (known as Type M) allows for a range of additional connections, including RF, signal and power connections to be included in the same connector.

-If you are seeking information on Din wiring but cannot find it here, please email firstname.lastname@example.org and we will try to both answer your question and make sure that the information is made available through these pages for future reference.
+If you are seeking information on DIN wiring but cannot find it here, please email firstname.lastname@example.org, and we will try to both answer your question and make sure that the information is made available through these pages for future reference.